 A toast to the happy newlyweds isn’t just for the wedding reception.
-Often, couples ask if they can include a toast right in the wedding ceremony.
+Often, couples ask if they can include a wedding toast in the ceremony.

 I love it!

-But what to say in the toast?
-Where to do it?
+But what to say in the wedding toast?
+What should be the order of the toast in the wedding ceremony?
 What about the logistics of getting everyone a drink in their hands?

 I’ve thought it all through so you don’t have to.
 And I’ve done it many times.
 Here’s what works best when the happy couple want a toast right in their ceremony.